flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/ext-lt.md

 Turns on and off the three synchronized strobe lights, one on each wing tip and one below the tail cone.

 - ON:
-    - Strobe lights or on.
+    - Strobe lights are on.
 - AUTO:
     - Automatically turns on strobe lights when the main gear strut is not compressed.
 - OFF: